HarmoWatch/ngx-redux-core/README.md

 ### Installation

-The redux package is not shipped with @harmowatch/ngx-redux-core.
+The [redux](https://github.com/reactjs/redux) package itself is not shipped with @harmowatch/ngx-redux-core.
 Therefore you also have to install the redux package:

 ```sh